LoopKit/looptips/docs/how-to/think-like-loop.md

-The answer is below but ...consider this next twist.
+The answer is below but ...consider this next example.

 !!! question "What would *Loop* do now?"